 If you were injured in a Pittsburgh car crash, it’s time to take action

-See what a Pittsburgh car accident lawyer at Munley Law can do for you
+See what a Pittsburgh car accident lawyer at Munley Law Personal Injury Attorneys can do for you

 According to SaferAmerica, every year, car accidents kill 1.3 million people.
 The World Health Organization (WHO) reports that traffic crashes also cause 50 million injuries worldwide.
 Just last year, almost 300,000 Pennsylvanians crashed, according to the Pennsylvania Department of Transportation‘s (PennDOT) annual Crash Facts and Statistics Report.
-Perhaps surprisingly, Allegheny County has the most traffic crashes in the state.
-If you suffered an injury in an Allegheny County car crash, you need a Pittsburgh car accident lawyer who will fight for you.
-You need Munley Law.
+Allegheny County has the most traffic crashes in the state.
+If you suffered an injury in an Allegheny County car crash, you need a Pittsburgh car accident attorney who will fight for you.
+You need Munley Law Personal Injury Attorneys.

 Call us today.
 The consultation is always free.

 Since 1959, Munley Law Personal Injury Attorneys has worked tirelessly to represent victims of catastrophic car, SUV, motorcycle, and truck accidents.
 Our philosophy is simple: we treat every client as part of the Munley family.
 Because we understand the pain and difficulties that follow a car crash, we are here to take on the auto, medical, and insurance companies so you don’t have to.